swve/sooniecms/README.md

 # SoonieCMS
 A simple and customizable CMS for you coming projects

-The CMS is in Beta
+The CMS is in Beta Version , this version can contain bugs

 Configuration :
 Modify /connect/connect.php file :

-// Database configuration
+Database configuration :

 	$host = "localhost";
 	$user = "root";